 The HR/VP chairs these meetings.
 Once policies are determined by the Council, the EEAS, where appropriate, is mandated to implement and follow up on these.

 The EEAS cooperates with the European Commission on many issues – adopting a comprehensive approach for the EU's foreign policy.
-The whole College of European Commissioners meets once a month and in addition every month the HR/VP chairs a meeting of all Commissioners whose portfolios deal with international issues – like trade and development for example
+The whole College of European Commissioners meets once a month and in addition every month the HR/VP chairs a meeting of all Commissioners whose portfolios deal with international issues – like trade and development for example.

 Finally, the EEAS also works with the European Parliament.
-The HR/VP regularly reports on foreign policy and her activities to the Members of the European Parliament and answers their questions.
+The HR/VP regularly reports on foreign policy and his activities to the Members of the European Parliament and answers their questions.
 The EEAS assists the HR/VP with this task.
 The European Parliament provides a platform for exchange on foreign policy among institutional and governmental policy-makers, as well as civil society, including think tanks and academics.
 Along with the Council of the European Union, the European Parliament must approve the annual common foreign and security budget.